-Except in cases where the Decision Maker has determined that there is no violation of the Policy, the College or either party may, at any time prior to the conclusion of the Alternative Resolution, elect to end such proceedings and initiate Formal Resolution instead.
+At any time prior to the conclusion of the Alternative Resolution, either party may elect to end such proceedings and initiate Formal Resolution instead.
 Formal Resolution may not be initiated, however, after the conclusion of an Alternative Resolution.

 VII.
 RECORDS AND TRAINING MATERIALS

 The College will maintain records in connection with a Report of Sexual Harassment, a Formal Complaint and proceedings under this policy for a minimum of seven years from resolution of the matter (or longer pursuant to the terms of the Records Retention Schedule).
 Documents retained will include, but not necessarily be limited to, records of: